-Daniel joins Canopy with nearly 20 years of forest conservation experience having specialized in the Brazilian Amazon, the Canadian Boreal, Indigenous Peoples’ rights, and forest and ecosystem risk commodity supply chains.
+Daniel joins Canopy with nearly 20 years of forest conservation experience, having specialized in the Brazilian Amazon, the Canadian Boreal, Indigenous Peoples’ rights, and forest and ecosystem risk commodity supply chains.
 Daniel’s diverse portfolio has included the pulp and paper sector, apparel brands, sustainability certification, illegal logging, industrial agriculture, high-risk infrastructure, and defending free speech.
 As Deputy Campaign Director, Daniel helps manage Canopy’s campaigns and supports the growth and development of the next generation of Canopy campaigners.

 More About Me